 This saffron infused butter cake is all things delicious - (aromatic) saffron, buttery, moist and tenderly sweet.

-OR just to bring a smile on a good day, like today.
+Just to bring a smile on a good day, like today.

 A small word of caution: This cake is calorie rich and since you have not yet broken your new year resolution to eat healthy (I hope you have not broken it yet!!
 I know you are motivated and I am counting on you), just a small piece should suffice.